openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 ####  [The Register/Cade Metz: Google open sources JPEG assassin](http://www.theregister.co.uk/2010/09/30/google_webp/)

-"Google has open sourced a new "lossy" image format known as WebP â€” pronounced "weppy" â€” claiming it can cut the size of current web images by almost 40 per cent.
+"Google has open sourced a new "lossy" image format known as WebP — pronounced "weppy" — claiming it can cut the size of current web images by almost 40 per cent.

 [CNet](http://news.cnet.com/8301-30685_3-20018146-264.html) revealed the format with a story late this morning, and Google soon followed with a [blog post](http://blog.chromium.org/2010/09/webp-new-image-format-for-web.html) describing the technology, which has been released as a [developer preview](http://code.google.com/speed/webp/index.html).
 WebP is derived from VP8, the video codec Google acquired with its purchase of On2 Technologies earlier this year and [promptly open sourced](http://www.theregister.co.uk/2010/05/20/google_confident_on_vp8_and_patents/) as part of the new WebM format."